How to Choose the Best Free SEO Tools for your Business

 Raven Tools enables you to create automated marketing reports for SEO, PPC, and Social Media.
 The reports pull data from the most common tracking tools – Google Analytics, Google AdWords, Google Search Console, Facebook, and Twitter.

-You can schedule these reports to be sent out weekly, monthly, or quarterly, which can help to save you and your team time and money.
+You can schedule these reports to be sent out weekly, monthly, or quarterly, which can help save you and your team time and money.

 Should You Hire an SEO Pro?

-There’s no question that an ethical, or “white hat” search engine optimization firm can work wonders for your website traffic.
+There’s no question that an ethical or “white hat” search engine optimization firm can work wonders for your website traffic.

-As a home business owner on a budget, maintaining the expense of an SEO firm may not be feasible, unless you’re relying solely on search engines for traffic.
+As a home business owner on a budget, maintaining the expense of an SEO firm may not be feasible unless you’re relying solely on search engines for traffic.

-However, hiring a professional to get your site search engine-friendly, while you do the long-term maintenance, might be worth it.
+However, hiring a professional to get your site search engine-friendly while you do the long-term maintenance might be worth it.

 Patience and Persistence Are SEO Virtues